ragelmalti/Maltese-to-English-Dictionary/README.md

 # Maltese to English Dictionary
 Maltese to English Dictionary, written in the '.dsl' format

+I have used the book: ['Learn Maltese, why not?'](https://www.worldcat.org/title/learn-maltese-why-not/oclc/786118717&referer=brief_results) and the website [Ġabra](https://mlrs.research.um.edu.mt/resources/gabra/), to create this dictionary.

 A raw '.dsl' file, MUST be converted to the UTF-16 character encoding format, to be read by dictonary software, such as [GoldenDict](http://goldendict.org/).
 Github cannot read UTF-16 encoded files, and therefore, the 'malti-english.dsl' file in this repo, is in the UTF-8 format only.

 You can also automatically convert the raw '.dsl' file in this repo, to a compressed format that can be read by dictionary software.